Zokirkhon1002/Zokirkhon1002/README.md

 - 👨🏻‍💻 Currenly I'm doing some practices with MERN Stack and converting figma designs to html, css and Javascript.

-- 🌱 I didn't stop to learn, also I'm learning, React Native, NodeJS in advanced level and Algorithms && Data structures in JavaScript next step React-Native.
+- 🌱 I didn't stop to learn, also I'm learning C#, NodeJS in advanced level and Algorithms && Data structures in JavaScript next step .NET and AI.

 - ⚡ Quote: learning, traveling & healthy life with 🏓!